eco4cast/NEON-Challenge-EFI2024/your_forecast_code/README.md

 > A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.

 We will utilise a container from the `RockerProject` a Docker container that has R installed as well as some pre-installed packages.
-The VERA forecast Challenge has a container available which has the vera4castHelper package (plus tidyverse and other commonly used packages) already installed.
-We'll use the `rqthomas/vera-rocker:latest` container.
+The NEON forecast Challenge has a container available which has the `neon4cast` package (plus tidyverse and other commonly used packages) already installed.
+We'll use the `eco4cast/rocker-neon4cast` container.

 ## 3 The platform - Github Actions